 Hello,

-I also often felt isolated because no one could understand my pain.
-I started missing school several times and didn't feel equal.
-While others had enough time to prepare for exams, I lay in bed and waited for the pain to subside.
-Of course, I had to catch up on everything - so it took up my free time.
-While others were able to go to the cinema, party and go out, I have to avoid it because it would trigger my migraines.
-I took beta blockers as prophylaxis for six months.
+Even my parents didn't take my headaches seriously for the first few years, until I started vomiting and the intense stabbing pain made it nearly impossible for me to lead a normal life.
+I also often felt isolated, as no one could understand my pain.
+I started missing school several times and felt like I wasn't on equal footing.
+While others had plenty of time to prepare for exams, I lay in bed waiting for the pain to subside.
+Of course, I had to catch up on everything – so it robbed me of my free time.
+While others could go to the movies, parties, and out and about, I had to forgo these activities because they would trigger my migraines.

-I imagined an improvement.
-The prophylaxis had merely given me psychological reassurance.
 I'm still looking for a solution to my chronic migraines.

 Hello,